ktraister/endless_waltz/endless_waltz/random/README.md

 The HTTP server is then started on port 8090 with the router mutex.

 ### Routes
+Both routes require credentials to be set using the correct headers.
+Headers "User" and "Passwd" should be set with credentials that are configured in the db "auth" collection.

 #### /api/healthcheck (GET)
 The purpose of this route is to provide the client with an easy way to test it's credentials for authentication & authorization.
 Hitting this route also